TheDataLeek/Python-LSA/README.md

 This document term matrix uses [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) weighting.

+To Run!
+Set your `cwd` to `scripts/` and run the file located there.

 Notes to @rrish:
 * This actually does work for the entire jeopardy dataset, with all 200,000